simonegaiera/mongodb-airbnb-workshop/docs/_pages/leaderboard.md

 classes: wide
 ---

-## Introduction
+## Who's winning?

-Navigate to the Leaderboard section to see who is winning!
+Check out the Leaderboard section to see the latest rankings and find out who's leading the pack!